 While WBRC projects have won third party recognition, the best “award” is a great space that occupants love.
 Creating such spaces require a combination of listening skills, creative talent, and technical knowledge.
-WBRC architects are trained and skilled in Revit (BIM), Sketch Up, the Adobe products suite, Autodesk 3ds MaxDesign, and Revit.
-When a project warrants it, WBRC also regularly partners with other A/E professionals to create branded and niche facility solutions.
+WBRC architects are trained and skilled in Revit (BIM), AutoCAD, Sketch Up, Adobe Creative Suite, and a variety of 3D and virtual reality software.
+For specialized projects, WBRC also regularly partners with other A/E professionals to create branded and niche facility solutions.

 WBRC’s structural engineering team has diverse experience in the structural analysis, design, and detailing of projects that leave both small and large footprints—from multi-story structures to multi-facility campuses.